Interview with Dan Keller

 JM: Did you work for all the various dubbing directors?
 And did you have any favorites that you were particularly fond of working with?

 DK: Yes, many.
 Everyone was professional and courteous.
 In the studio, everyone was focused on getting the work done fast and well.
 Studio time was expensive!
-I recognize (and worked with) some of the directors you mention in your blog: Lew Ciannelli, Frank Von Kuegelgen, Bob Spafford.
+I recognize (and worked with) some of the directors you mention in your blog: Lew Ciannelli, Frank von Kuegelgen, Bob Spafford.
 Other people you mention that I knew were Michael and Rhoda Billingsley (their maid, Elizabetta, was also my family’s), Frazier Rippy, Shirley Herbert, and Sandra Kennedy who also worked as a hairdresser and cut my hair at her salon.
 Two of the studios I worked at were Fono Roma and CDS.
 There were more but I’ve forgotten their names.

 We dubbers all belonged to ELDA, the English Language Dubbers Association, which booked the jobs, set our fees, and called us up with our assignments.
 Mine were scheduled so I could go to the studios after school.

-Hairdresser and part-time dubber Sandra Kennedy who dubbed with Dan as well as cutting his hair at her salon
+Hairdresser and part-time dubber Sandra Kennedy who cut Dan's hair at her own salon |

 JM: How was the pay like for someone of your age?
 Were you paid based on the number of lines you had?